New book captures the history of Hexham’s high Street

 The book is part of the Hexham High Streets Heritage Action Zone scheme and aims to shine a spotlight, through personal stories, on the shops, past and present, that have been doing business in the town over the years.

-Other items in the book include Hextravaganza - Hexham’s equivalent to Monopoly, clothing, a sculpture, a fossil, furniture and musical instruments.
+Items featured include Hextravaganza - Hexham’s equivalent to Monopoly, clothing, a sculpture, a fossil, furniture, ornaments, musical instruments and even a garlic press.

-Northumberland County Councillor Wojciech Ploszaj, cabinet member with responsibility for Promoting Business and Opportunities said:
+Northumberland County Councillor Jeff Watson, cabinet member with responsibility for culture said:

 The project is part of The Hexham High Street Heritage Action Zone scheme (HSHAZ), which is part of a £95 million government-funded programme led by Historic England.